 There are no equipment specific rules for this equipment.
 A complete listing of the District's rules can be found here.

 The District has not prepared default emission calculation procedures for machining, grinding and sanding equipment.
 Emissions are typically calculated based on a material balance on the amount of material being processed.
 To obtain assistance identifying a procedure or emission factors for calculating emissions, contact the District.

-If available, manufacturer provided equipment specific
+If available, manufacturer provided equipment specific emission

-included as attachments to the application.
+as attachments to the application.

 AP-42 - An alternative compilation of emission factors and calculation procedures prepared by the EPA that may be utilized by the District in some situations for some equipment types.